Comment by otterley

 The landing page doesn't make it clear whether providers are expected to use it or not.

-• otterley 10 months ago
+• otterley a year ago

 Look up the definition of “provider” in HIPAA’s text.
 The definition is extremely broad and doesn’t just cover doctors and pharmacists.

-• yunwal 10 months ago
+• yunwal a year ago

 It’s not really that broad.
 It amounts to medical professionals (doctors, nurses, etc.), insurers, and any systems they use to store or process data.
 If the medical professional or insurer is not using the app, and the app has not signed a BAA with them, then it’s not covered under HIPAA.